All-Ireland League (rugby union): Format

+The League consists of 5 divisions of 10 teams each playing a double round-robin competition using the standard Rugby union bonus points system.
 The season runs from mid-September until mid-April, with an approximately four-week break in matches from mid-December to early-January.
-At the end of the season, the top four teams in division 1A enter a play off semi-finals and a final for the championship.
+At the completion of the league phase the top 4 teams in Division 1A qualify for the play-off semi-finals, with the two winners meeting in the final.